-There are mysterious reasons why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.
+There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

-Sometimes the hidden details in such famous paintings are extremely clever, perhaps revolutionary.
+Sometimes the details hidden in these famous paintings are extremely ingenious, perhaps revolutionary.

 Secrets of The Last Supper - Leonardo Da Vinci